A hacker-tinkerer and systems-minded designer crafting human-centered experiences that challenge the default

 my contribution

-System map, storyboards, journey maps, service blueprints, mockups, prototype, and presentation
+System map, primary and secondary research, creative facilitation, storyboards, journey maps, mockups, prototype, user testing, and presentation

 A service design approach to the future of sustainable tourism at conferences